Terry F. Robinson

 Biography

 Terry F. Robinson specializes in eighteenth- and early nineteenth-century British literature and culture.
 She is currently finalizing a monograph entitled Reading the Acting Body in the Romantic Age: Performance and Its Truth Effects, 1750-1830, which examines how eighteenth-century histrionic theory and practice influenced literary, artistic, and cultural innovation in the Romantic period.
-She is also at work on a second book project that examines the politics and poetics of nonbeing in literature and art from the early modern era to the present day.
-A former fellow with the Lewis Walpole Library (Yale University) and the Huntington Library (San Marino, CA), her work has appeared in Eighteenth-Century Studies, Eighteenth-Century Life, European Romantic Review, Romantic Circles, Studies in Romanticism, Nineteenth-Century Literature, and BRANCH, among others.
+A former fellow of the Lewis Walpole Library (Yale University) and the Huntington Library (San Marino, CA), her work has appeared in Eighteenth-Century Studies, Eighteenth-Century Life, European Romantic Review, Romantic Circles, Studies in Romanticism, Nineteenth-Century Literature, and BRANCH, among others.
 She earned her Ph.D. in English Literature from the University of Colorado, Boulder and, prior to her appointment at the University of Toronto, was a Visiting Scholar in the Department of English Language and Literature at the University of Michigan.

 Publications

 Reading the Acting Body in the Romantic Age: Performance and Its Truth Effects, 1750-1830.
-Forthcoming with Oxford University Press.
+Under contract with Oxford University Press.

 The Visual Life of Romantic Theater, 1780-1830.
 Ed. with Diane Piccitto.
 Ann Arbor: University of Michigan Press, 2023.